cartalyst/tags/introduction/integration.md

 ### Laravel

-Integrating the package into Laravel 4 or Laravel 5 is incredibly easy.
+Integrating the package into Laravel 4 is incredibly easy.

 #### Migrations